 We use the solc command-line Solidity compiler to supply the ABI for our Faucet.sol example contract:

-As we’ll see, the compiler produces a JSON array describing the 2 functions that are defined by Faucet.sol.
-This JSON are often employed by any application that desires to access the tap contract once it’s deployed.
+As we’ll see, the compiler produces a JSON array describing the 2 functions that are defined by Faucet. sol.
+This JSON is often employed by any application that desires to access the tap contract once it’s deployed.
 Using the ABI, an application like a wallet or DApp browser can construct transactions that decision the functions in Faucet with the right arguments and argument types.
 For instance, a wallet would know that to call the function to withdraw it might need to provide a uint256 argument named withdraw amount.
 The wallet could prompt the user to supply that value, then create a transaction that encodes it and executes the withdraw function.

 All that’s needed for an application to interact with a contract is an ABI and therefore the address where the contract has been deployed.